krywenko/domoticz2022_a20_0penwrt19.07.7/README.md

-  save  then rerun make -j1 V=s again and everything should compile fully now and make your installer packages if not then run make -j1 V=s /package/domoticz/compile you will get the EnOceanRawValue.cpp again just edit it again  and  run make -j1 V=s /package/domoticz/compile
+  save  then rerun make -j1 V=s again and everything should compile fully now and make your installer packages if not

+  then run make -j1 V=s /package/domoticz/compile

+   you will get the EnOceanRawValue.cpp again just edit it again

+ run make -j1 V=s /package/domoticz/compile